Customer Reviews

 Frequently Asked Questions

-Get answers to some of the most commonly asked questions about the vehicle shipping process.
+Get answers to some of the most commonly asked questions about the vehicle transportation process.

 When determining your car shipping cost, there are a few factors that we take into account in order to provide you with an accurate price quote.
 The mileage between the origin and destination is the biggest factor that contributes to your total rate.
 In addition to the distance of your relocation, another factor is the type and condition of the vehicle being shipped.
 The final factor is the date that your vehicle will be ready for transport.
 There are also additional options, such as enclosed carrier and top-load service that can be added to your shipment at the time of booking for a higher level of service.
 Read more about how much it costs to ship a car.

 To get a quote for shipping your vehicle, you can either use our instant online car shipping quote calculator or you can call (888) 422-7584 to receive a quote from one of our car transport pricing specialists.
-In order for us to calculate your quote we will need to know the location you are shipping from and to, the type of vehicle you would like to ship, and the date your vehicle will be ready.
+To calculate your quote we will need to know the location you are shipping from and to, the type of vehicle you would like to ship, and the date your vehicle will be ready.

 The transit time for your shipment is based mostly on the mileage between the pickup and delivery location.
 Generally, every five hundred miles will add one day to the transit time - so for a 1,000 mile transport, the transit time would be 2-3 days.
 Check out our estimated transit times for a detailed view of approximate delivery times.